Breathtaking views, giant infinity pool and cinema: look inside the palace where Thibaut Courtois and Michel Gerzig were married

 Hitchcock

+As you may have already figured out, quitting isn’t for everyone.
+The cost of a night’s stay or event is only available “upon request” and its own website states that only a “privileged few” get the chance to be invited.

 Although it is known for its exclusivity and discretion, it may well be that the palace looks familiar to you.
-Apart from Hollywood greats Cary Grant and (Princess of Monaco) Grace Kelly, the Château de la Croix de Gardes was one of the protagonists in the 1955 Alfred Hitchcock classic To Catch a Thief.
-While Grant and Kelly were among the statues.
-As the fountains and fountains of ‘Sandford Villa’ (as the palace is called in the film) become devoted to each other, Hitchcock allows the audience to dream away to the beauty and grandeur of the French Riviera.
+In addition to Hollywood greats Cary Grant and (Princess of Monaco) Grace Kelly, the Château de la Croix des Gardes was one of the heroes of the Alfred Hitchcock classic. to catch a Thief Since 1955.
+While Grant and Kelly fall in love among the statues, waterfalls and fountains of ‘Sandford Villa’ (as the palace is called in the film), Hitchcock allows the audience to dream away to the beauty and grandeur of the French Riviera. gives .

 A few years after the recording, the estate passed into the hands of Gustave Levene, the founder of the water brand Perrier.
 After that, the palace remained closed to outsiders for decades, until it was bought by American billionaire Christopher Parker in 2016.
 He probably paid between 50 and 100 million euros for it.
 They reopen the château in the spring of 2022, after years of renovations.

-Read this also.
-A multi-day wedding and gifts for guests: These are the trends according to wedding planners

-Precisely because privacy is so highly respected – the palace has a state-of-the-art security system – little can be said with certainty about which celebrities have ever stayed there.
-Others including British singer Elton John and French actress Brigitte Bardot will be on the guest book and American director Martin Scorsese threw a private party for the cast of his latest film ‘Killers of the Flower Moon’ after the last Cannes Film Festival.
-Year.
-Film starring Leonardo DiCaprio and others.
-More recently, the gardens were also used for ‘La Vacanza’, a fashion show by Dua Lipa and Donatella Versace.
+Precisely because privacy is so important – the palace has a state-of-the-art security system – little can be said with certainty about which celebrities have ever stayed there.
+Others including British singer Elton John and French actress Brigitte Bardot will be on the guestbook and American director Martin Scorsese threw a private party for the film’s cast after the Cannes Film Festival last year. assassins of the flower moon, his latest film, stars Leonardo DiCaprio, among others.
+Recently, gardens have also come to be used la vacanzaA fashion show by Dua Lipa and Donatella Versace.

 Now Belgium’s top goalkeeper Thibaut Courtois and Israeli Michel Gerzig are also going to get married.